kevingbrady/PTPTiming/README.md

 sudo nano ptpd
 ```

-Make sure the ptpd file in this fodler looks like this:
+Make sure the ptpd file in this folder looks like this:

 ```
 # /etc/default/ptpd